Enter your email address below and subscribe to our newsletter

 All-purpose flour, brown sugar, milk, butter, eggs, vanilla extract.

-Four types of flour are pretty popular for making crepes.
-All-purpose flour and whole wheat flour are top choices for individuals who need an accessible kind of flour that is suited for everyday use.
+All-purpose flour and whole wheat flour are top choices for individuals who need an accessible flour suited for everyday use.
 Both flours are sold at most supermarkets.
 The key difference between All-purpose flour and Whole Wheat flour is that the latter has slightly more nutrition and fibre, resulting in a nutty-tasting crepe.
 On the other hand, if you’re looking for gluten-free flour, two options include Buckwheat flour and Almond flour.

 Instructions